terion-name/package-installer/README.md

 **Default selection is the latest stable version if present.** If no stable present — then `dev-master` is selected.

 ### 3. PROFIT!
-Installer will now update `composer.json`, install the package, search for ServiceProviders and Facades and patch `app/config/app.php`.
+Installer will now update `composer.json`, install the package, search for ServiceProviders and Facades, patch `app/config/app.php` and publish package configs and assets.
 It also respects [Ryan's](https://github.com/rtablada) [package installer](https://github.com/rtablada/package-installer) `provides.json` but still will make the work without it.
 ```sh
 Your choice: 1.2.6
 ./composer.json has been updated